bryancolin/ISDM-Group-1/Design Thinking.md

 #### Empathy Maps

 #### Assumptions
+- The CTO is heavily invested in the development of the VMS, interacting heavily with the team to ensure the system communicates the goals set by the Health Minister.

 ## 2. Define
 After gathering user information and relevant data, it opens up a better exploration and understanding into the core problems identified by users.